mwaylabs/bikini/README.md

 Under the codename 'Bikini' we developed a new generation of enterprise-grade sychronisation service for hybrid mobile apps.

-These efforts are now centralized in a SDK (software development kit) what is aligned with our core Product Relution [Relution](https://relution.io).
+These efforts are now centralized in a SDK (software development kit) what is aligned with our core Product [Relution](https://relution.io).

 The SDK is called 'Relution SDK' with an new official name for the 'Bikini' technology, it is: Relution Livedata